4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Gold & Emeralds

-Be cautious about believing about gems sold in stores – unlikely to be high-quality, but can be a fun souvenir.
+🎒Our Tip: Be cautious about believing about gems sold in stores – unlikely to be high-quality, but can be a fun souvenir.

 Top Up On Coffee.
 If you love coffee, why not stop off at one of the many city cafes mid-afternoon to keep your energy levels up.
 Some cafes are state of the art with an almost chemistry lab approach to distilling your coffee beans.

 Either way, you will get a delicious drink and a first-hand education on Colombian coffee.
 We tried at least 2 a day and loved Epoca and Cafe San Alberto.
-Getting Here: Google Maps Link to Cafe San Alberto, Cartagena

-Sample Cartagenaโs Flavourful Street Food.
+Sample Cartagena’s Flavourful Street Food.
 Dig in!
 Fresh fruit prepared right in front of you; refreshing, good value, and available across the city.
 Friendly vendors set up mobile shops from a quiet corner to the main bustling streets.

 Sweet papaya and juicy pineapple melt in your mouth.
 Another favourite is Arepas con Queso – a freshly cooked cheese and potato cake.
 Delicious and something best eaten hot off the grill!